Skip to main content

 Module description

-This module is designed to introduce you to the basic skills a journalist requires to work in news, feature-writing and sub-editing.
+In this module we introduce you to the basic skills a journalist requires to work in news, feature-writing and sub-editing.
 The class will follow the progression of a story from initial idea to printed page.
 This will include learning how to write successfully for newspapers and magazines.
 From research and interviewing to writing and editing, you will see how the stories are put together.

 • Aspirations